navinpandiyan/hospital-finder-assistant/docs/SOURCE_CODE_DOCUMENTATION.md

     *   `config.py`: Centralized configuration variables and constants.
     *   `prompts.py`: Defines system and user prompts for LLM interactions.
 *   **`tools/`**:
-    *   `hospital_lookup.py`: Logic for searching and filtering hospitals.
+    *   `hospital_lookup.py`: Logic for searching and filtering hospitals from the SQLite DB.
     *   `recognize.py`: Handles Natural Language Understanding (NLU) for entity extraction.
+    *   `rag_retrieve.py`: Implements Retriever-Augmented Generation (RAG) using the vector database and QLoRA LLM.
     *   `record.py`: Manages audio recording from the microphone.
     *   `text_to_speech.py`: Converts text into spoken audio.
     *   `transcribe.py`: Transcribes audio to text.